mahmoudimus/ac/docs/public/index.md

 Most Atlassian Connect add-ons will be implemented as multi-tenanted services.
 This means that a single Atlassian Connect application must take into account multiple subscribing organizations.
 For example, each add-on will maintain subscriber-specific data and configuration.
-For more about multi-tenancy design considerations, see [Add-on Design Considerations](https://developer.atlassian.com/display/AC/Add-on+Design+Considerations).
+For more about multi-tenancy design considerations, see [Understand OnDemand](./concepts/understanding-ondemand.html).

 <div id="architecture-graphic">
 </div>